ezEngine/docs/docs/custom-code/typescript/ts-messaging.md

 ```

 > **Important:**
+>
 > It is vital to insert `EZ_DECLARE_MESSAGE_TYPE;` into the body of the message to make it work.

 If you need to send a message from one component and handle it in other component types, you should put the message declaration into a separate `.ts` file and `import` that file from both component files.
+See [Importing Files (`require`)](ts-api.md#importing-files-require) for details.

 ### Declaring Event Messages

 > **Note:**
+>
 > At the moment it is **not supported to declare event messages**.

 ## See Also